 Exercise C.2 Modify Mickey.java to draw ears on the ears, and ears on those ears, and more ears all the way down until the smallest ears are only 3 pixels wide.
-The result should look like "Mickey Moose", shown in Figure C.4.
-Hint: You should only have to add or modify a few lines of code.
+The result should look like Figure C.4.
+Hint: You should have to add or modify only a few lines of code.